 - Seven words: "Does this dress make me look fat?" *slap*

 - Not to mention the food boobs!
 When the apple falls out of Ling's dress, he subtly covers his (missing) right boob.
-Then, when he and Chien-Po take out the rest of their breast-fruit (watermelons and apples), Yao pulls out a banana—Ling gives him a very odd look.
+Then, when he and Chien-Po take out the rest of their breast-fruit (watermelons and apples), Yao pulls out an orange and a banana—Ling gives him a very odd look.

 - Look closely and you'll notice his apple moves down to his armpit.◊